maxpat78/pycryptomator/README.md

 backup   backup the Directory IDs (required to decrypt names) in a ZIP file
 ```

 If no operation is specified, an interactive shell is launched on open vault.
+It can do transparent wildcards expansion (`*` and `?` only).

 Functionality was tested in Windows 11 and Ubuntu 22.04 LTS Linux (under Windows WSL).